CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 ###Java 8###
 Because CIS-CAT Pro Dashboard is a java-based application, members will need to ensure that java is installed.
 On a Command Prompt, type the following command:

-	#Ensure Java is installed at the proper version level (or higher)
+	# Ensure Java is installed at the proper version level
 	java -version

-Ensure that the Java version is displayed as 1.8.0_111 (or higher).
+Ensure that the Java version displayed starts with 1.8.***.
 If it's not the case, please install the jdk 1.8 from [the official website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Application Server###